EECS3311F25/project-cashtag/doc/sprint0/PB.md

 **15. Generate End-of-Month Spending Report**

-As the traveller, I want to generate an end-of-month spending report that compares this month to previous months, so that I can  plan my future spending better.
+As Sarah (the traveller), I want to generate an end-of-month spending report that compares this month to previous months, so that I can  plan my future spending better.

-Criteria Of Satisfaction:
+Acceptance Criteria:
 - The report should display total spending by category (e.g., food, transportation, social).
 - Users should see insights like “biggest expense category” or “% change from last month.”